 6 tips for engaging your reluctant reader in the world of great literature.
 This blog uses affiliate links.
 Please read my disclosure policy.
 Soon after college, I taught English in a public middle school where English was a second language to many of my students.
 After spending several years immersed in literary adventures as an undergrad, I … [Read more...] about Bringing Literature to Life: Motivating Preteens to Study Literature

 Learn the Building Blocks of Poetry This blog uses affiliate links.
 Please read my disclosure policy.
 Grammar of Poetry is a 30-lesson course for middle school and early high school level students, with a suggested 1/2 academic high school literature credit.
-It is designed to be completed in one semester as part of a language arts course, but … [Read more...] about Grammar of Poetry
+It is designed to be completed in one semester as part of a language arts course, but can … [Read more...] about Grammar of Poetry

 Incorporating Oral History Into Your Curriculum As we move into the high school years in our homeschool, my son has begun to study modern history.
 Many curriculum companies save the twentieth century for later years due to the often harsh and more disturbing events that have occurred.
 While this is true, one advantage to studying this time period … [Read more...] about Stories to Tell: Learning from Oral History

 Real Teens Meet a Real Hero Our Real Teens Read literature group had the privilege of meeting a real hero.
 After reading Anne Frank's Diary of a Young Girl and Number the Stars by Lois Lowry, discussing both books, and learning some background history, we arranged a field trip to meet a Holocaust survivor and hear her inspiring and miraculous … [Read more...] about Living History: Real Teens Meet A Real Hero